elasticbyte/ecs-watchdog/README.md

 # ecs-deploy-watchguard

-Post a Slack notification to a channel when an AWS ECS task goes into the `STOPPED` status.
+Post a Slack notification to a channel when an AWS ECS task goes into an unexpected `STOPPED` status.

 # Installation